In My Dreams (Four Tet and Ellie Goulding song)

-"In My Dreams" is a song by British electronic musician and DJ Four Tet and English singer-songwriter Ellie Goulding.
+"In My Dreams" is a song by the English electronic musician and DJ Four Tet and the English singer-songwriter Ellie Goulding.

 "In My Dreams" marks the fifth collaboration between Four Tet and Goulding, and the duo's first collaboration since the 2022 remix of Goulding's single "Easy Lover", which earned Four Tet a Grammy Award nomination for Best Remixed Recording; Non-classical.
-The song was released as a stand-alone single on 9 September, 2024 under Text Records and Three Six Zero Recordings to positive reviews from music critics who praised the alignment of Four Tet's signature production with Goulding's "ethereal" vocals.
+The song was released as a stand-alone single on 9 September 2024 under Text Records and Three Six Zero Recordings to positive reviews from music critics who praised the alignment of Four Tet's signature production with Goulding's "ethereal" vocals.

 Background

 In My Dreams marks Four Tet and Goulding's fifth collaboration.
 First, Four Tet remixed Goulding's 2013 smash-hit "Burn", then he sampled the vocals of Goulding's 2010 single "The Writer" for his 2015 track "BACK2THESTART".
 At the start of the new decade, Goulding performed the lead vocals for Four Tet's "Baby", for his 2020 album Sixteen Oceans, and then Goulding invited him to remix her 2022 single "Easy Lover" which earned Hebden a Grammy nomination.

 According to Four Tet the song was made after Goulding's send him voice notes of her vocals with song ideas, she later recorded new vocals for him during the making of it, but Hebden chose to kept the original voice notes instead.

 “She’s told me in the past she likes to send me vocals that I can just use as sound and turn into whatever I want (which is how the track ‘Baby’ happened a few years ago), [...]
 I found other sounds to go with it and made ‘In My Dreams.’
 She added some new vocal parts but we ended up keeping the voice note recordings as the main vocal.
 I guess the first take is often the most magical.”